andycroll/bootstrappingio/_posts/2014-02-03-making-time.markdown

 An interesting challenge between two consultants Josh Wayne ([@joshwayne](http://twitter.com/joshwayne)) & Brian Burkett ([@brianburkett](http://twitter.com/brianburkett)) to build my freedom into their work lives using products.
 I'll be keeping an eye on this one.

 They're already posting...
-[Choosing an audience](http://joshwayne.com/choosing-an-audience/) and [Scrstching the Itch](http://brianburkett.net/tfb-update-scratching-the-itch/).
+[Choosing an audience](http://joshwayne.com/choosing-an-audience/) and [Scratching the Itch](http://brianburkett.net/tfb-update-scratching-the-itch/).